-While this no-brainer safety tip is easy to overlook — especially for a prospective client who has been vetted and appears trustworthy — Bridges advocates making an ID check an automatic reflex.
-Bridges takes the direct approach, asking leads to forward a copy of their identification before a meeting.
-You can also double-check identity by asking a new client to show ID in person.
-“If they are crooked or up to no good, they will refuse, and that will help to weed them out anyways.
-A win, win,” she says.
+While this no-brainer tip is easy to overlook — especially for a prospective client who’s been vetted and appears trustworthy — aim to make an ID check an automatic reflex.
+Try taking the direct approach by asking leads to forward a copy of their identification before a meeting.
+You can also double-check by requesting ID in person.
+If they refuse, this will help weed them out, so it’s a win-win.

-4. Don’t get too comfortable.
+4. Don’t get too comfy.

 Successful realtors are known for their exceptional personalities.
 But try not to let your friendliness overtake your intuition.
-“Just because you may have shown a client multiple properties in the past doesn’t mean they may not have ill intentions at a later time,” Bridges says.
+Just because you may have shown a client multiple properties in the past doesn’t mean they won’t have ill intentions in the future.

 7. Seek out support.

-Mracek also emphasizes the need to work with a brokerage that will back you when ending a potentially threatening client relationship.
-If your brokerage hasn’t supported you or other realtors in risky situations, it may be time to move on.
+There’s safety in numbers, even more so for realtors.
+Consider using the buddy system and decide ahead of time that you and a team member will help out at each other’s events.
+Likewise, it’s important to work with a brokerage that will back you when ending a potentially threatening client relationship.
+If your brokerage hasn’t supported you or other agents in risky situations, it may be time to move on.

-We work better together.
+We work better together